 Ensuring Cognitive Recovery for Malnourished Children

-A small study has demonstrated that with a slight adjustment in the formula to incorporate newly available non-GMO high-oleic peanuts, RUTF can support physical growth and provide the fatty acids necessary for growth of brain cell structure.
-Africare (formerly the Accordia Global Health Foundation) and its collaborators will lead a randomized control trial (RCT) with 3,700 children through the Institute for Child Wellness in Malawi to learn whether these findings are extended to mental and behavioral development.
-If the RCT is successful, standard global management of malnutrition will be transformed to enhance brain development while also providing lifesaving physical nourishment to the roughly 3 million children per year who receive RUTF.
+A small study demonstrated that with a slight adjustment in the formula to incorporate newly available non-GMO high-oleic peanuts, RUTF can support physical growth and provide the fatty acids necessary for growth of brain cell structure.
+With UP support, Dr. Mark Manary and his collaborators led a randomized control trial (RCT) with 3,700 children to learn whether these findings are extended to mental and behavioral development.
+If the RCT is successful, standard global management of malnutrition will be transformed to enhance brain development while also providing lifesaving physical nourishment to the roughly 3 million children per year who receive RUTF annually.